stomp/stomp-spec/src/stomp-specification-1.1.md

 ### NACK

-`NACK` is somehow the opposite of `ACK`.
+`NACK` is the opposite of `ACK`.
 It is used to tell the server that the client did not consume the message.
-The server can then either send it to a different client, discard it, or put it in a dead letter queue.
+The server can then either send the message to a different client, discard it, or put it in a dead letter queue.
 The exact behavior is server specific.

-`NACK` takes exactly the same headers as `ACK`: `message-id` (mandatory), `subscription` (mandatory) and `transaction` (optional).
+`NACK` takes the same headers as `ACK`: `message-id` (mandatory), `subscription` (mandatory) and `transaction` (optional).

 `NACK` applies either to one single message (if the subscription's ack